Monday, July 1, 2024

 Moose

-Moose, who's full story is here, will be 5 this year.
+Moose, whose full story is here, will be 5 this year.
 He says that his fabulousness encouraged us to help other cats glow up.
 He's not wrong.

 Harvey Bodhi before and after